-I was asked to give an introduction to tables in Latex.
-Even though there are plenty of tutorials and pieces of Latex-code out there in the internet, it might still be useful to somebody who just started using Latex or has never used tables before…
+I was asked to give an introduction to tables in LaTeX.
+Even though there are plenty of tutorials and pieces of LaTeX-code out there in the internet, it might still be useful to somebody who just started using Latex or has never used tables before…

 Table